A student in a lab coat cutting DNA

 Performance at interview

 Interviews are normally held as part of the admissions process.
-It is expected that interviews will be scheduled in early February and will normally be held by video conference, or in the Department of Oncology.
+It is expected that interviews will be scheduled in January and will normally be held by online.

 The interview will last between 30-40 minutes.
 During this time your application will be discussed in detail and you may expect a challenging conversation with panel members.
 However, it is hoped that you may find this a stimulating opportunity to discuss your work.